'Not my first rodeo': National Party MP Simon Bridges 'confident' ahead of leadership vote against Chris Luxon - NZ Herald

 Last Thursday, Judith Collins was kicked out as leader by the caucus after she tried to demote Bridges over a crude comment he had made to fellow MP Jacqui Dean in 2016.

 The comment related to techniques to improve the chances of conceiving a daughter rather than a son.
-Dean has since said she did intend Collins to use the incident - for which Bridges had already apologised - to demote Bridges.
+Dean has since said she did not intend Collins to use the incident - for which Bridges had already apologised - to demote Bridges.

 In a Facebook post today, she said she took "no pleasure in being caught up in what was a political power-play that took attention away from the important issues of the day."